pdfernhout/narrafirma/wordpress-plugin/narrafirma/readme.txt

 12. Here the NarraFirma user is reflecting on the entire project, to learn from it and to keep good records for the future.

 == Changelog ==

+= 1.5.8 =

+Added: Bulk annotation import from CSV file
+Fixed: Bug where question links to new story form were not being correctly created (causing it to be impossible to add questions to form)
+Fixed: Formatting mistakes in help system

 = 1.5.7 =